nextgis/docs_ngweb/source/webmaps_admin.rst

 To view the data of the layer on a map, you need to create at least one layer style.
 More on creating styles for different layer types :ref:`here <ngcom_styles>`.

-Layers of a particular map have several settings, see the :numref:`admin_webmap_create_layers`.
+Layers of a particular map have several settings, see :numref:`admin_webmap_create_layers`.

 .. figure:: _static/admin_webmap_create_layers_eng.png
    :name: admin_webmap_create_layers